Assorted prescription pill blister packs in different colors including red, yellow, green, orange, and white tablets

 Side effects of amphetamine drugs

-The speed drug may energise you, but it can also make a person feel agitated and show signs of aggression.
-Bringing on a rise in body temperature, heart rate, and blood pressure can affect your breathing.
+The speed drug may energise you, but it can also make you feel agitated and show signs of aggression.
+A rise in body temperature, heart rate, and blood pressure can affect your breathing.

 What are their overdose effects?